Qarik-Group/helm-tiller-manager/README.md

 # Helm/Tiller Manager

+**DEPRECATED:** This project works with Helm v2 and has no place in the Helm universe with the introduction of Tiller-less Helm v3.
+I am currently still using Helm v2/Tiller at the time of writing, and will also try to help merge any PRs that appear.
+The `.versions` file for Helm CLI will always be a Helm v2 version.

 I found the multi-step instructions for deploying Tiller (the API server for Helm) were not going to be rememberable.
 Creating certificates, running the correct `helm init` command, etc. So this project includes a `helm-manager up` and `helm-manager down` command to do it all for us.

 To generate certificates and install Tiller into your current Kubernetes context: